Skip navigation

 Department: Mathematics, Physics and Electrical Engineering

-My research uses computational chemistry, solid state physics and high-perforance computing to investigate why particular materials can efficiently generate energy from sunlight (solar cells), or repeatedly store and release energy (rechargeable batteries).
-I am a Vice-Chancellor’s Fellow at Northumbria University, and was previously a PhD student and post-doc in the Materials Design Group at Imperial College London.
+My research uses solid state physics, quantum chemistry and high-perforance computing to investigate why particular materials can efficiently generate energy from sunlight (solar cells), or repeatedly store and release energy (rechargeable batteries).
+I am an Assistant Professor at Northumbria University and a Fellow of the Software Sustainability Institute.
+I was previously a PhD student and post-doc in the Materials Design Group at Imperial College London, where I was awarded the Thomas Young Centre at Imperial award for my thesis "Defects and distortions in hybrid halide perovskites".

 Lucy Whalley

-My research interests is centred around materials used for renewable energy generation (e.g. solar cells) and storage (e.g. reusable batteries).
-I use Density Functional Theory (DFT) to predict the properties of these materials and link the macroscopic observables (such as open circuit voltage or thermodynamic stability) with microscopic processes (such as electron capture or electron-phonon coupling).
+My research interests are centred around materials used for renewable energy generation (e.g. solar cells) and storage (e.g. reusable batteries).
+I use a branch of physics called Density Functional Theory (DFT) to predict the properties of these materials and link the macroscopic observables (such as open circuit voltage or thermodynamic stability) with microscopic processes (such as electron capture or electron-phonon coupling).

-DFT is an ab-initio method derived from quantum mechanics and can be used to predict material properties without experimental input.
-The resulting atomic scale models can be used to guide experimental investigations - for example, to predict a new material with a particular target property.
+DFT is an ab-initio (first-principles) method derived from quantum mechanics and can be used to predict material properties without experimental input (see, for example, this open access article).
+Our atomic scale models can be used to rationalise existing experimental observations, or guide future investigations.
+For example, it can explain why heat travels slowly through some materials or predict new materials for high-performance solar cells.

 When DFT is applied to crystalline materials it is usually assumed that there is perfect translational symmetry - that there are no defects (missing or extra atoms) - and that the atoms are perfectly static.
-However a real material always has defects, and the atomic lattice vibrates with heat.
-These defects and vibrations are important to understand because they can have a large impact upon the performance of a device.
-A large part of my research has focused on the modelling the defects and vibrations of hybrid halide perovskites, a family of materials that have become incredibly popular over the last decade as they can convert sunlight into electricity efficiently, and have the potential to form more flexible, lightweight and cheaper solar panels than those currently on the market.
+However a material always has defects (these are unavoidable due to the laws of thermodynamics [1]), and the atomic lattice vibrates with heat.
+These defects and vibrations are important to understand because they can have a significant impact upon the performance of a device.
+My research has focused on the defects and lattice distortions in halide and chalcogenide perovskite materials, a family of materials that have become incredibly popular over the last decade as they can convert sunlight into electricity efficiently, and have the potential to form more flexible, lightweight and cheaper solar panels than those currently on the market.

 • Please visit the Pure Research Information Portal for further information